Visser Labs – WooCommerce Plugins

 If you’re editing SEO meta, tick the meta title, meta description, and focus keyword fields.
 If you’re rewriting copy, include Description and Short Description.

 Critical: always include the SKU column.
 This is your re-import match key.
-Without it, Product Importer Deluxe can’t tell “update this existing product” apart from “create a new one”.
+Without it, the importer can’t tell “update this existing product” apart from “create a new one”.

 The WordPress dashboard, showing Store Exporter Deluxe's Product Fields section which contains a list of fields